Funding opportunity

 • dosage regimen, such as twice daily

-Structure and Data
+Structure and data

 • provide structures for the most promising chemical series being actively developed.
 Failure to include chemical structures may negatively impact the ability to assess the suitability or strengths of your proposed chemistry plan

-• using the table as a template, summarise the available data in the same column for each series.
+• use the table as a template, summarise the available data in the same column for each series.
 Data are requested for any available assays for the lead molecule shown and the range seen within the chemical series, including (but not limited to):

 • biological assays